louispgnc-maker/neira-pro-suite-main/README.md

 On every page bottom, a tiny footer shows the deployed version (short commit hash) and build time.
 This helps confirm the online site matches the latest commit you expect.

+### Supabase credential fallback

+If `VITE_SUPABASE_URL` / `VITE_SUPABASE_ANON_KEY` are not provided at build time, the app now falls back to a default public anon key/URL so the site still loads.
+You should override these in production with your own project values.
+The anon key is safe to expose (RLS protects data) but using the wrong project can lead to missing tables.

 ## Supabase schema & migrations

 Schema SQL lives under `supabase/`.
 To provision the latest tables (including `dossiers` and association tables), run the migration in your Supabase project's SQL editor: